LibrariesHacked/helibtech/research-management/cris-rims.md

 CRIS / RIMS systems are high-value and complex solutions.
 As such, purchase of a new system will be subject to procurement rules and must follow either a competitive tendering process or be purchased through an approved procurement route such as a purchasing framework.

 CRIS / RIMS systems are included in the UK Government procurement framework [G Cloud 13 ](https://www.crowncommercial.gov.uk/agreements/RM1557.13)Details of CRIS / RIMS suppliers and their products can be found in the [G Cloud digital marketplace](https://www.applytosupply.digitalmarketplace.service.gov.uk/).

+### Project timescales

+There is no definitive answer to how long it may take to implement a CRIS / RIMS system as this is dependent on:

+* Volume and state of existing metadata to be migrated
+* Number of third party systems  to be integrated
+* Whether institutional repository will be migrated

+However a typical CRIS / RIMS project may take upwards of 12 months from project inception to implementation and will typically involve numerous stakeholders from libraries, research offices, IT departments and other institutional services such as finance and HR.